 Passport Personal Details Scan

 Selfie holding the physical credit card used for the transaction.
 Only the last 4 digits of the credit card must be visible in the picture.
 Only one image if needed per order. (if applicable)

 Once you obtain all the documents required and the proper information, you can move on and fill in the application form.
 You do not have to worry about it being too hard, and in case you need assistance, iVisa offers 24/7 support service, entirely free of charge.

 What size is recommended for the photo?

 The standard Ivory Coast visa photo size is 2 by 2 inches, the same as for every visa you may want to apply.
 The passport-sized photo is easy to obtain, and when you go to a photo studio to have it taken, the technician usually knows what you need, which is why you do not need to worry about it so much.
 However, apart from the size, the photo needs to meet other guidelines as well.
-It is very important that the picture you use when you apply for an Ivory Coast visa meets each and every single one of them.
-Otherwise, your application process will prove to be unsuccessful.
-Here are the other requirements mentioned above:

 White background – no matter the color of your skin, white provides the best possible contrast, which is why the background of every visa photo is white.
 Nevertheless, you will never see a photo studio that uses another color.